Choosing an Operating System:

 Since my controller of choice, the Gravis Gamepad Pro, has been discontinued, I'll be using a Logitech Precision Gamepad 2.
 It has a layout that's almost identical to the Gamepad Pro, but it uses a USB interface.

 Getting a USB gamepad to work, while running DOS, was a major road-block that held up this project for quite some time.
 The problem is, DOS has no USB stack.
-After wasting a bunch of time trying to get a third-party USB stack to work, I put the project on hold.
-Since then I went through two hardware devices that have their own USB software built-in.
+I tried three different hardware-based USB stacks and a two different TSR programs, with varying degrees of success.
+Finally in the summer of 2018 I found a hardware-based USB host that works in a consistant manor.

 Since a computer monitor is too big to use in a car, most people use TFT graphical LCD's or LCD character displays.
 Due to cost and space requirements, I chose to go with a character display.
 There are two types of character displays: parallel and serial.
 Parallel LCDs are less expensive, but require soldering and use thicker cabling.
 While serial LCDs are more expensive, they come pre-assembled, require less conductors in their cabling, and work better over longer distances.